 The relevance of physics to consciousness research relies on the fact that it is central to the understanding of complex dynamical systems.
 In particular, a proper description of brain dynamics that is characterized by long-range coherence and rapidly forming activity patterns necessitates the theoretical foundations of quantum field theory.
-In such macroscopic quantum phenomena, the collective behavior of the system components is caused by their resonant coupling to a universal background field.
+In such macroscopic quantum phenomena, the collective behavior of the system components is caused by their resonant coupling to an omnipresent background field.

 The conceptual approach to the development of a theory of consciousness is based on the hypothesis that the entire spectrum of phenomenal qualities is inherent in a ubiquitous background field, termed zero-point field (ZPF).
 A central element of the approach is that the brain-ZPF coupling results in the formation of conscious states, involving a universal mechanism which manifests itself in highly synchronized, coherent activity patterns constituting the neural correlates of consciousness.